rockybeachradio/x400-software-pack/README.md

 #### To check why these files are there in addition to the original repos.
-- [ ] Eryone Scripts /all/ - Where arethey used?
+- [ ] Eryone Scripts /all/ --> Where arethey used?
-- [ ] Eryone /KlipperScreen/ - Check
+- [ ] Eryone /KlipperScreen/ --> Check
-    - [ ] /KlipperScreen/Panels/ - Check what is different in the Eryone version
+    - /KlipperScreen/Panels/ - What are they doing?
         - [ ] calibrate.py
         - [ ] change_name.py
         - [ ] chgfilament.py
     - [ ] /KlipperScreen/ks_includes/zh_TW/KlipperScreen2mo  - Check what is different in the Eryone version
     - [ ] /KlipperScreen/screen.py  - Check what is different in the Eryone version
-- [ ] Eryone /klipper/ - Check
+- Eryone /klipper/ --> Check
     - /klipper/klippy/extras/
         - [ ] as5600.py
         - [ ] at24c_eeprom.py